Geek Girl: 10 Similar Coming-of-Age Shows Worth Watching

 5. As We See It (2022)

-As We See It,’ a comedy-drama series created by Jason Katims, shares common ground with ‘Geek Girl’ through its portrayal of diverse characters trying to survive the battles of young adulthood.
-Featuring Rick Glassman, Albert Rutecki, and Sue Ann Pien, the show centers on roommates Jack, Harrison, and Violet, all in their 20s and on the autism spectrum, as they tackle the challenges of finding employment, forming friendships, and experiencing love.
+As We See It,’ a comedy-drama series developed by Jason Katims, shares common ground with ‘Geek Girl’ through its portrayal of diverse characters trying to survive the battles of young adulthood.
+Featuring Rick Glassman, Albert Rutecki, and Sue Ann Pien, the show, based on the Israeli series ‘On the Spectrum,’ centers on roommates Jack, Harrison, and Violet, all in their 20s and on the autism spectrum, as they tackle the challenges of finding employment, forming friendships, and experiencing love.
 While ‘Geek Girl’ explores the journey of a neurodivergent teenager, both series highlight the universal themes of self-discovery, acceptance, and the pursuit of happiness.

 4. Atypical (2017–2021)